socalledsound/nu-outline/WEEK1.md

         -- leave them with a challenge to take a getRandomColor function and make the hearts all have random colors.
     Challenge answer

-##### Starting the Nucamp Project looks like 4 7.5 min videos to me?
+##### Starting the Nucamp Project looks like 2-3 7.5 min videos to me?

     Overview:  let's look at animage of the finished site home page and try to understand it as components.
     CRA
-    delete the source and start over.
+    delete the source and start over, writing out index.js and App.js

-    REACTSTRAP
+#

+    REACTSTRAP - video or just instructions?

+#

     create the folders we'll eventually need:
         --app - 'shared' folder.  show them the data right off the bat.
             -- maybe a whole video talking about data somewhere????
-        --assets (can we start importing images as files into our app?)
+        --assets (can we import images as files into our app instead of pulling them in as URLs?)
             -- maybe a video on importing images into react somewhere?
         --components
         --features
         --pages
         --utils
-        -- we may not have anything in them yet. create the App component
+        -- we won't have anything in them yet.

+#

+    create the App component
+        -- css className

+#

-    create CampsiteDirectoryPage
+    ACTUALLY I THINK THIS COMES IN WEEK3? create CampsiteDirectoryPage

 ## workshop week 1:

-    create features/campsite, create CampsiteList and CampsiteCard, use map to make the list, and bring it in to the CampsiteDirectoryPage.
+    create features/campsite, create CampsiteList and CampsiteCard, use map to make the list, and bring it in to the App. work on the header and the footer a bit